 She has been a member of SCBWI and PNWA, and has also served as a judge for the 2016 and 2013 PNWA Literary Contest, for the short story category.

 She has publicly read, performed, and spoken at venues such as the Unexpected Productions Theater, Nevertheless; A Women’s Storytelling Salon, Noir at the Bar, the At The Inkwell reading series, GeekGirlCon, Emerald City Comicon, Bonebat “Comedy of Horrors” Film Fest, Northwest Horrorfest, Seattle’s Women in Horror Month event, Vaginomicon, and more.
 She also enjoys teaching classes on writing, improv, and book marketing at various schools, colleges, and libraries, and loves mentoring teen writers.
-G.G. is also a member of the indie improv troupe Bad Therapy, and the Split Second Improv team at the Wagner Performing Arts Center in Monroe, WA.
+G.G. is also a member of the indie improv troupe Bad Therapy, and is a former member of Split Second Improv.
 For G.G.’s event schedule, please click here.

 March 8, 2019: G.G.’s latest short story, “The Miraculous Ones,” to published in the feminist horror anthology “Not All Monsters,” coming from Strangehouse Books in 2020!